 “It was just chaos.”
-Those are the first four words in the new PBS documentary Going to War.
-The 56-minute film, which you can stream online here, features the voices, faces and stories of 20 veterans of all ages who fought in wars from Korea to Afghanistan and reveal to viewers not only the chaos, but the universal fear, sadness, isolation and unity that those who serve endure.
+Those are the first four words in the PBS documentary Going to War.
+The 2018 film features the voices, faces and stories of 20 veterans of all ages who fought in wars from Korea to Afghanistan and reveal to viewers not only the chaos, but the universal fear, sadness, isolation and unity that those who serve endure.

 Commentary and interpretation from war authors Karl Marlantes (What It Is Like to Go to War and Matterhorn: A Novel of the Vietnam War) and Sebastian Junger (War) are also woven through the documentary, along with footage from battlegrounds and basic training facilities.
 The film covers the war spectrum from the start to finish — the realities of boot camp and training to combat and the return home.

 In a conversation with Next Avenue, Going to War producer Michael Epstein discussed the process of making the film and its intended impact on veterans and non-veterans alike: